 I joined Janet and usually quite a few of her students, on theater trips to New York City in the spring of 1970.
 We saw Le Tréteau de Paris, the wonderful French touring company, at the ‘Barbizon Plaza Theatre’ on Central Park South, playing Lettre morte by Robert Pinget and, another time, three short plays by Eugène Ionesco, La jeune fille à marier, La lacune and Les chaises.
 I already knew Ionesco from Paris, but just the two plays that played for decades close to Place Saint Michel in the 5th arrondissement at le Théâtre de la Huchette, La Leçon and La cantatrice chauve, starting in February 1957.
 I had also read some other plays of his.
 A few years later I read Le roi se meurt after John recommended it and I loved it.
 However, when we saw it in Lyon much later in 1988, an uninspiring performance with Annie Girardot, we were very disappointed.

 Oh les beaux jours to me is Madeleine Renaud, and John and I later saw her performing it in Paris too.
-That was in 1981, at the Théâtre du Rond-Point, off les Champs-Elysées, which was the couple’s own theater at the time.
+That was in 1981, at the Théâtre du Rond-Point, off les Champs-Elysées, which was at that time owned and run by Madeleine Renaud and her husband Jean-Louis Barrault.
 It was the same mise-en-scène by Roger Blin as in 1971 in NYC.
-How can anyone forget Madeleine Renaud, buried in sand up to her waist, when she is looking at her toothbrush and reading with some difficulty ‘Garanti véritable… pur… porc’.
+How can anyone forget Madeleine Renaud, half buried in sand, when she is looking at her toothbrush and reading with some difficulty ‘Garanti véritable… pur… porc’.
 It probably sounds banal, but it is genius the way she says it.
 I can still hear her reading those tiny-printed words on her toothbrush.

-Madeleine Renaud was married to the also unforgettable Jean-Louis Barrault, whom Janet and I saw in Rabelais in May 1970 at New York’s City Center.
+Her husband, the also unforgettable Jean-Louis Barrault, whom Janet and I saw in Rabelais in May 1970 at New York City Center, south of Central Park.
 The play was written by Barrault and consisted of excerpts from Rabelais’ works.
 It was an impressive production, totally wild and Rabelais-ish.
-I just minded Jean-Louis Barrault in one scene when, totally against theater proper mores, he upstaged the actors who were performing the main plot at center-stage while Barrault did comic grimaces on the side.
+I just minded Jean-Louis Barrault in one scene when, totally against theater proper mores, he upstaged the actors who were performing the main plot at center-stage while Barrault did comic grimaces upstage.
 Of course he was funny, but it’s not good manners to draw attention to oneself when co-actors are playing a scene on center stage.
 Jean-Louis Barrault, the great star, one of whose first movies that put him on the map was Drôle de drame, the immortal movie by Marcel Carné from 1937.